Is the movie ‘Orion and the Dark’ really about anxiety?

 If there is any downside to the approach, it could be argued that the innocence of the source material is burdened by Kaufman’s weighty style.
 Is Orion suffering from anxiety?
 He most certainly is, and Kaufman makes sure we know it.

-What’s the meaning behind Orion and the Dark?
+What’s the meaning behind the movie?

 Ascribing a meaning to a work that is so open to interpretation is always difficult.
 Some will see this as a story of overcoming fears by understanding them, and others may see it as a parable for the anxiety we all feel while having to deal with everyday situations, so it can be viewed in certain ways depending on who is doing the viewing.
 If we had to define it, we would say that the film’s message is one of understanding fear and rationalizing it so we can conquer it.